The philosophy for learning at our school is summarised in our school vision statement…

 At St Vigor and St John School we believe learning is a collaborate activity.
 We aim to foster positive relationships with all members of our learning community; children, parents, staff, governors, the church, neighbours, local organisations, other professionals... we all have a role in supporting learning and well-being.

 As a Church school, we make visible and promote a number of key values.
 These values help us to describe what we think is important in how we learn and live together.
 They form a focus in assemblies and collective worship, in personal and social education, in the wider curriculum, in our school rules and in the way we relate to each other.
-They are based on a set of values described by The Diocese of Bath and Wells and include; respect, love, tolerance, hope, friendship, honesty and forgiveness.
+They are based on a set of values described by The Diocese of Bath and Wells and include; perseverance, love (agape), respect, forgiveness, friendship and peace.
+Each term we focus on one of these values, how we can follow them to improve life for everyone and how The Bible can be a source for learning about these values.